Electricity at the macroscale and its microscopic origins: Single particle states

 where ${\varphi_i(x;\zeta)\equiv \braket{x}{\varphi_i(\zeta)}}$ and ${\braket{x}{x'}=\delta(x-x')}$, or

-where ${\tvarphi_i(k;\zeta)\equiv \braket{k}{\varphi_i}}$, ${\braket{k}{k'}=\delta(k-k')}$, and ${\braket{x}{k}\equiv e^{ikx}/\sqrt{2\pi}}$.
-One can also use a mixed position/wavevector representation, as we have already seen in Sec.~\ref{section:bfkany}.
+where ${\ftsvarphi_i(k;\zeta)\equiv \braket{k}{\varphi_i}}$, ${\braket{k}{k'}=\delta(k-k')}$, and ${\braket{x}{k}\equiv e^{ikx}/\sqrt{2\pi}}$.
+One can also use a mixed position/wavevector representation, as we have already seen in Sec.~\ref{section:bvkany}, and as is shown in Appendix~\ref{section:appendix_torus}.
 This is a common way to exploit the translational symmetry of a crystal: Roughly speaking, real space is used to describe the electronic structure in a single primitive unit cell $\Omega$ and reciprocal space is used to describe variations of the structure between different primitive cells.

-The polarization current can be calculated in any minimal basis ${\left\{\ket{\varphi_i(\zeta)}\right\}_{i=1}^{N_e}}$ of ${\hilbert_\zeta}$ and for any choice of the basis in which each vector ${\ket{\varphi_i(\zeta)}}$ is represented as a function.
-All that is needed is the position operator for the chosen representation, which is simply $x$ when working with ${\varphi_i(x;\zeta)\equiv \braket{x}{\varphi_i(\zeta)}}$ and is ${i\pdv*{k}}$ when working with ${\tilde{\varphi}_i(k;\zeta)\equiv \braket{k}{\varphi_i(\zeta)}}$.
+The polarization current can be calculated in any minimal basis ${\left\{\ket{\varphi_i(\zeta)}\right\}_{i=1}^{\Nelec}}$ of ${\hilbert_\zeta}$ and for any choice of the basis in which each vector ${\ket{\varphi_i(\zeta)}}$ is represented as a function.
+All that is needed is the position operator for the chosen representation, which is simply $x$ when working with ${\varphi_i(x;\zeta)\equiv \braket{x}{\varphi_i(\zeta)}}$ and is ${i\pdv*{k}}$ when working with ${{\ftsvarphi}_i(k;\zeta)\equiv \braket{k}{\varphi_i(\zeta)}}$.